serpest/TiDraw/README.md

-# TiDraw
+﻿# TiDraw
 TiDraw is a draw system based on client-server model designed to be as secure as possible.
 For this reason, the draw is executed by the server and the users can't cheat altering the draw.

-Another feature that enhances the security is having an option that makes the draw results appear from a selected date and time.
-In this way, the draw creator can share the draw link with other people before the draw instant to assure them that he/she hadn't generated more then one draw waiting for the preferred results.
+A feature that enhances draw validity is enabling an option that makes the draw results appear from a selected date and time.
+In this way, the draw creator can share the draw link with other people before the draw instant to assure them that he/she hadn't generated more then one draw waiting for the preferred result.

+The draw creator is able to edit and to delete the draw enough time before its execution.
+The authorization system that permits that feature works under the hood using tokens, in this way the user doesn't have to remember a password or to create an account.

 <div>
     <img src="https://user-images.githubusercontent.com/49209517/135277039-05b0e67c-ab9d-4287-8ee3-509e8b207314.png" width="24%"/>